Ida Morris Gallery

 Former Rangers Bring Down Bonnie and Clyde

 Bonnie and Clyde had become infamous bank robbers by the spring of 1934.
 Lee Simmons, Superintendent of the Texas Prison system, hired Frank Hamer, an ex-Texas Ranger, to pursue and capture the pair.
 They were killed in a bloody shootout on a country road outside Gibsland, Louisiana.
 A posse of six men was involved in the shootout.
 Frank Hamer spent 102 days tracking the pair and was the acknowledged leader of the group.
 Another ex-Ranger named B.M.
-“Manny” Gault joined Hamer from the Highway Department in April 1934 and traveled with him until the shoot-out.
+“Manny” Gault joined Hamer in April 1934 and traveled with him until the shoot-out.
 Bob Alcorn and Ted Hinton worked for the Sheriff’s office in Dallas.
-In order to have jurisdiction in Louisiana, Hamer needed local law enforcement to participate in the arrest of Bonnie and Clyde, thus Sheriff Henderson Jordan and Deputy Prentiss Oakley were part of the posse.
-All of the men had information on Bonnie and Clyde’s movements or had inside information about their whereabouts.
+To have jurisdiction in Louisiana, Hamer needed local law enforcement to participate in the arrest of Bonnie and Clyde, thus Sheriff Henderson Jordan and Deputy Prentiss Oakley were part of the posse.

-The men drove out to a stretch of road outside Gibsland and were hiding in the piney underbrush waiting for the pair to drive by.
-It is believed by some that they coerced Ivy Methvin, father of Henry Methvin, to pretend his truck had broken down on the side of the road.
-On the morning of May 23, 1934, Bonnie and Clyde drove up to the site in a Cordoba Gray Ford V-8.
+The men drove out to a stretch of road outside Gibsland and hid in the piney underbrush waiting for the pair to drive by.
+It is believed that they coerced Ivy Methvin, father of Henry Methvin, to pretend his truck had broken down on the side of the road.
+On the morning of May 23rd, 1934, Bonnie and Clyde approached in their car.
 As they slowed down, the 6 men stood and opened fire.
 It was 9:15 in the morning when the shooting started and by 9:20 am the pair was dead.
 Over 150 shots had been fired and both criminals had been struck multiple times.